isitLoVe/RaidSummon/README.md

 ## 1.0.3 Updates:
 Class Colors are now used in the List
 Warlocks are always on top of the list
+Checks if player and target are in combat